Friday, May 29, 2020

 the official letter from Princesses Helena Victoria and Marie Louise

-During the second world war, Valerie Marie and her husband, Engelbert-Charles, had lived in Germany, although Prince Engelbert-Charles was a Belgian national.
-In March 1945, the U.S. 2nd Armored division captured the family's 200-year-old castle, Schloss Nordkirchen in Westphalia.
+During the Second World War, Valerie Marie and her husband, Engelbert-Charles, had lived in Germany, although Prince Engelbert-Charles was a Belgian national.
+In March 1945, the U.S. 2nd Armored Division captured the family's 200-year-old castle, Schloss Nordkirchen in Westphalia.
 The Duke claimed that he was not a Nazi, and had not fought in the war, but the American military noticed an autographed photo of Joachim von Ribbentrop, the German foreign minister.

 He also told the American authorities that he had met Hermann Goering once.
 This happened in 1939 when he married the daughter of the Duke of Schleswig-Holstein.
 As she was part English, the British Ambassador Neville Henderson had introduced them to Goering, who "had arranged the necessary papers for them."